 - Gamers.
 Facebook has its own gaming app, Facebook Gaming, where you can create your own page and download your choice of gaming software.
-You can also play lightweight games if you prefer not to use robust streaming software such as OBS or Streamlabs.
+You can also play lightweight games if you prefer not to use robust streaming software such as Streamlabs.

 - Talk shows, podcasts, bloggers can all use live streaming to get their messages across, interview guests, and connect with their audience in real-time.

 If you fit into any of the above categories or have any message you need to get across, you can use live streaming to explain products, interview guests, broadcast virtual events, and more.